usnistgov/800-63-3/sp800-63c/sec4_federation.md

 #### <a name="authorities"></a> 4.1.3.
 Federation Authorities

-Some federations use a party known as a *federation authority* in order to decrease the number of relationships that need to be individually vetted and negotiated.
+Some federated parties defer to an authority known as a *federation authority* to assist in making federation decisions and to establish the working relationship between parties.
+In this model, the federation authority generally conducts some level of vetting on each party in the federation to verify compliance with predetermined security and integrity standards.

 Where they are used, federation authorities SHALL evaluate the criteria listed in [Section 4.1.1](#manual-registration) of each participant on behalf of federation members.
 Federation authorities SHALL establish the maximum operating IAL and AAL for use by relationships they facilitate.

 Federation authorities MAY assist members that are trying to discover API endpoints in order to register with other federation members.
 If this service is not provided, federations supporting dynamic registration SHALL ensure that participants have predictable API addresses where other participants can register themselves without administrator involvement.

 Most federations managed through authorities have a simple membership model: either parties are in the federation or they are not.
 However, more sophisticated federations MAY have multiple tiers of membership which can be used by federated parties to tell whether other parties in the federation have been more thoroughly vetted and therefore are certified to operate at a higher IAL.
-Federation IdPs MAY decide that certain  subscriber information is only releasable to RPs in higher tiers.
+IdPs MAY decide that certain subscriber information is only releasable to RPs in higher tiers.

 #### 4.1.4.
 Proxied Federation